ProfessorX737/mingw64_opengl_vscode_setup/README.md

 ## Bare-bones opengl setup for vscode windows

 The given code is a working example but you should set it up yourself so you are familiar with the process.
+(this is a revised version of steps at https://medium.com/@vivekjha92/setup-opengl-with-vs-code-82852c653c43)

 Prerequisite downloads:
 - Download GLFW windows pre-compiled x64 binaries from https://www.glfw.org/download.html.